 Why it’s so awesome: The Trastevere neighborhood is one of the best places to wander, shop and people watch.
 You’ll find countless tiny boutique stalls, hidden alcoves, and handcrafts on these cobblestone streets.
 There are also some great bars as well, and there’s no better place in the city to stop for a drink and a chat.

 What to do there: While you’re in the neighborhood, take a few hours and just explore.
 These old-style streets hide many mysteries and it’s only when you’re on foot and open to wandering down any open street that you’ll find them.
 And when you get tired, stop for a drink and a snack at one of the many bars.
+Lots of young Italians visit Rome on the weekend on go out for late-night drinks in this district.

 Quick Note – Staying Safe in Rome